jonathan-laurent/delphyne/docs/manual/extension.md

 This files features the following information:

 - A list of directories within which strategy files can be found, relative to the root of the workspace.
 - A list of module (i.e. file names without extensions) containing those strategies, to be found within those directories.
+For [hot reloading](#editing-demonstrations) to work, a module should alwways be listed *after* its dependencies.
 - A list of demonstration files, to be passed implicitly to all commands (e.g. when running an oracular program).